duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_displaying.md

 For an example of how this works, take a look at the final return statement of the [BPM to ms](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/BPMToMs.pm) Goodie Perl file.

 Specifying options in Perl is the most straightforward method, but there are several optional properties that cannot be specified on the server-side.
-These must be [specified in the Goodie's frontend](#setting-goodie-display-properties-in-the-frontend), in a Javascript file.
+These must be [specified in the Goodie's frontend](#setting-goodie-display-properties-in-the-frontend), in a JavaScript file.

 ## Available Options